-- Engaging in conduct while on school property or at a school related event containing the elements of: - a) Unlawfully carrying a firearm, illegal knife or club pursuant to Section 46.02 of the Tex.
+- Engaging in conduct while on school property, while attending a school sponsored, or at a school related activity on or off school property containing the elements of: - a) Unlawfully carrying a firearm, location-restricted knife, or club pursuant to Section 46.01 of the Tex.
 Penal Code or - b) Intentionally or knowingly possessing, manufacturing, transporting, repairing or selling a weapon prohibited by Section 46.05 of the Tex.
-Penal Code. - Bringing a firearm on campus. - Engages in conduct while on school property or at a school related event containing the elements of: - a) Aggravated assault, sexual assault or aggravated sexual assault. - b) Arson. - c) Murder, capital murder or criminal attempt to commit murder/capital murder. - d) Indecency with a child. - e) Aggravated kidnapping. - f) Aggravated robbery. - g) Manslaughter. - h) Criminally negligent homicide. - i) Conduct related to an alcohol or drug offense that is a felony - j) Retaliation against a school employee in connection with any offense listed above, whether on or off school property or at a school-related activity. - k) Continuous sexual abuse of a young child or children.
+Penal Code. - c) Bringing a firearm on campus. - Engaging in conduct while on school property, while attending a school sponsored, or at a school related activity on or off school property containing the elements of: - a) Aggravated assault, sexual assault or aggravated sexual assault. - b) Arson. - c) Murder, capital murder or criminal attempt to commit murder/capital murder. - d) Indecency with a child. - e) Aggravated kidnapping. - f) Aggravated robbery. - g) Manslaughter. - h) Criminally negligent homicide. - i) Conduct related to an alcohol or drug offense that is a felony - j) Continuous sexual abuse of a young child or children. - k) Retaliation against a school employee in connection with any offense listed above, whether on or off school property or at a school-related activity.